OmarMohammadMahmoudOmar/Git_Course/README.md

-git stash apply # pop but with no deleting git stash pop stash@{id} # rerurn a specific one, not the last, then delete git drop stash@{id}  # remove it
+git stash apply # pop but with no deleting git stash pop stash@{id} # rerurn a specific one, not the last, then delete git drop stash@{id}  # remove it git stash show # show all the files hidden git stash show stash@{id} # show all the files hidden within git stash cleart # remove all stashes
 ```